 5. Credit Mix (10%)

 This makes up 10% of your credit score.
-Having a diverse mix of credit such as a mix of credit cards, lines of credit, mortgage and personal loans, will impact your score positively if they are in good standing.
+A diverse mix of credit, such as a mix of credit cards, lines of credit, mortgages, and personal loans, will impact your score positively if you are in good standing.

 Credit scores are very important in Canada and can impact your financial realities more than you can imagine.
 Understanding how they are calculated can be helpful if you are trying to improve your credit score.

 You can obtain your free credit report and credit score from a few companies, including Borrowell or your bank.